Hangor-class submarine: Propulsion

 For propulsion, the S26 originally used four MTU 12V 396 SE84 marine engines, manufactured by MTU Friedrichshafen.
 However, following a 2021 discovery revealing the dual-use of the German-made MTU engines on Chinese warships, in spite of a European Union-imposed embargo restricting the sale of military technology to China, the export of the engines to both the submarines of both the PN and the Royal Thai Navy (RTN) were consequently blocked.
 As an alternative to the MTU 12V 396 SE84, the CSOC reportedly offered a Chinese-made engine, dubbed the CHD620.
 Although it is currently unclear if the RTN has accepted the CHD620, several sources have reported that the PN had tested and accepted the engine.

 In addition to the engines, the submarines are also set to be equipped with a Stirling-powered air-independent propulsion (AIP), developed by CSIC's 711th Institute.
 According to public information divulged by the CSIC, the S26 is reported to have a maximum diving depth of about 300 m.
-Powered by four CSOC CHD620 diesel engines, the Hangor-class has a top speed of ~20 knots, a range of 2,000 nmi, and can operate for 65 days.
+Powered by four CSOC CHD620 diesel engines, the Hangor class has a top speed of approximately 20 kn, a range of 2000 nmi, and can operate for 65 days.

 Armament

 The information regarding the weapon systems and the armament are classified and subjected to defense speculations.
 Some sources have postulated that the move to deploy the Babur-III nuclear missile on the submarines could be a possible attempt by Pakistan to develop an assured second-strike nuclear deterrence capability capable of rivalling India's naval second-strike capabilities.
-It is believed that the Hangor-class will likely be armed with six 533mm torpedo tubes and anti-ship cruise missiles; additionally, it is likely that Pakistan's Babur-3 submarine-launched cruise missiles (SLCMs) are compatible with the submarines as well.
+It is believed that the Hangor class will likely be armed with six 533 mm torpedo tubes and anti-ship cruise missiles; additionally, it is likely that Pakistan's Babur-3 submarine-launched cruise missiles (SLCMs) are compatible with the submarines as well.